apache/doris/docs/en/docs/sql-manual/sql-functions/string-functions/regexp/regexp_extract_all.md

 `VARCHAR regexp_extract_all (VARCHAR str, VARCHAR pattern)`

 Regularly matches a string str and extracts the first sub-pattern matching part of pattern.
 The pattern needs to exactly match a part of str in order to return an array of strings for the part of the pattern that needs to be matched.
-If there is no match, the empty string is returned.
+If there is no match or the pattern has no sub-pattern, the empty string is returned.

 ### example